Taeiko/hangman-project/README.md

 Introduction

 this game was made by me for "project 1" for General assembly.
-NostalgiaMan is a retro themed hangman game about retro game consoles and ideo game franchises.
+NostalgiaMan is a retro themed hangman game about retro game consoles and video game franchises.
 I felt nostalgic making this game, i hope you feel the same when playing it too!

 project brief

-Hangman is a word guessing game in which you have a limited amount of attempts to guess the right letters of the word. once you run out of guesses, you lose.
+Hangman is a word guessing game in which you have a limited amount of attempts to guess the right letters of the word. once you run out of lives, you lose.

 - Create a working browser game that works on desktops.
 - create simple win and loss.conditions that are easy to impliment in code and in the game.